darktjm/gamesup/README.md

 but you can set groot manually before invoking the script to make it something else.
 I used to install exactly one pair of games in the same directory, with the second one changing groot, but I don't do that any more.
-Actually, I did this with some other games as well, but they all launch from the same script with different command-line parameters, which does not necessitate setting groot.
+Actually, I do this with some other games as well, but they all launch from the same script with different command-line parameters, which does not necessitate setting groot.

-I always give the wine version flag, even though -s is always optional.
+I always give the wine version flag, even though `-s` is always optional.
 I end up having to retest all my wine games every version update, and having the version coded like that can help.